akoSalman/payment/README.md

     'providers' => [
       ...
-      ako\Gateway\GatewayServiceProvider::class, // <-- add this line at the end of provider array ],
+      Ako\Gateway\GatewayServiceProvider::class, // <-- add this line at the end of provider array ],